jgraettinger/blog/event-streaming-like-1978.md

 an application of this kind.

 And of course, it can't support persistent in-memory states!
-Our `balances` dictionary must be externalized into a transactional store, which will _clobber_ processing throughput.
+An internal state like the `balances` dictionary must be externalized into a transactional store, which will _clobber_ processing throughput.

-Again, what you should _want_ to do is:
+Again, what you _want_ to do is:

-1) Deploy an _unmodified_ instance of our python app.
+1) Deploy an _unmodified_ instance of the Python app.
 2) Connect it to a data source of transfer requests.
 3) Connect its output into another app, or to a database, or both.

-_How_ transfer requests are captured, or results are materialized, is something we'd rather not have to think about in the app itself.
+_How_ transfer requests are piped in, or how its results are persisted somewhere, is something you'd rather not have to think about in the app itself.
 Hopefully a runtime
 [like this one](https://github.com/estuary/flow)
-could handle those pesky details in a flexible way.
+could handle those details in a flexible way.

-But we just can't do this today.
+But you can't do this today.
-Our next best option is to embrace one of the
+Your next best option is to embrace one of the
 Stream Processing Frameworks:
 [Spark](https://spark.apache.org/docs/latest/streaming-programming-guide.html),
 [Flink](https://flink.apache.org/),